emmanuelmartinezs/Plotly/README.md

-2. **Code is written to create the trace object in the `buildCharts()` function, and it contains the following:**
+2. **The code for the layout in the `buildCharts()`; function does the following:**
-    - The y values are the `otu_ids` in descending order.
+    - Creates a title
-    - The x values are the `sample_values` in descending order
+    - Creates a label for the x-axis
-    - The hover text is the `otu_labels` in descending order.
+    - The text for a bubble is shown when hovered over.

 > Image with `JavaScript` & `HTML` Code below.